learn-co-curriculum/react-hooks-phase-2-project/README.md

       // clear form

      ```
-     Remember: responsibility for re-rendering the page to display the updated list of movies should
+     Remember: responsibility for re-rendering the page to display the updated
-     belong to the addMovie function; depending on a subsequent action to load the new data is not
+     list of movies should belong to the addMovie function; depending on a
-     best practice
+     subsequent action to load the new data is not best practice.
 5. Add some styling: you're encouraged to write your CSS from scratch, either by
    using [styled components][] or writing CSS files and using id/className to
    style your elements.
 You can also incorporate a UI framework (like [React